PRIDE-Archive/pride-web/public/markdown/submitdatapage/content.md

 ## Submit your dataset

-If you have all the files ready, the next step is to Download the [PX Submission Tool](./pridesubmissiontool).
-The PX Submission Tool guides the users through the submission process generating at the end the [submission.px file](../markdown/submitdatapage/files/Submission_Summary_File_Format.pdf).
+If you have all the files ready, the next step is to Download the [PRIDE Submission Tool](./pridesubmissiontool).
+The PRIDE Submission Tool guides the users through the submission process generating at the end the [submission.px file](../markdown/submitdatapage/files/Submission_Summary_File_Format.pdf).
 The submission.px file contains 2 types of crucial information:

 **Metadata**: Required experimental metadata like experiment description, sample taxonomy information, instruments and protein modifications used.
 **Mappings between the uploaded files**: for instance between the RAW files and the corresponding 'RESULT' or search engine output ('SEARCH') files.

-Finally users can submit the dataset using the Aspera (by default) or FTP file transfer protocols provided by the PX Submission Tool.
+Finally users can submit the dataset using the Aspera (by default) or FTP file transfer protocols provided by the PRIDE Submission Tool.

 ## How many PX identifiers can be issued per study/manuscript, can a dataset be split into further partitions?